anteliaofficial/discography/README.md

 - **To restyle one project:** find its `.atmo-layer-X` block in the HTML and its `--atmo-1`/`--atmo-2` override in the CSS.
 You never need to touch JS.
-- **To retune shared behavior** (line weight, breathing amount, blend mode): edit the shared rules (`.atmo-layer`, `.atmo-breathe`, `.atmo-line-draw`, etc.) once — it applies to all five projects, keeping them visually consistent by construction rather than by convention.
+- **To retune shared behavior** (line weight, breathing amount, blend mode): edit the shared rules (`.atmo-layer`, `.atmo-breathe`, etc.) once — it applies to all five projects, keeping them visually consistent by construction rather than by convention.
 - **To add a sixth project:** add one `.atmo-layer atmo-layer-newproj` SVG block, one opacity rule (`.atmosphere.proj-newproj .atmo-layer-newproj`), one `--atmo-1`/`--atmo-2` override, one entry in `PROJECT_BG_CLASS` (JS),